 - Pain that is felt in the inner thigh, especially when moving the leg

-4 Ways to Help Reduce Pain from Groin Strains
+4 Tips to Help Reduce Pain from Groin Strains

 When it comes to treating a pulled muscle, one of the first things you should do is rest the affected muscle and avoid doing activities that can worsen the strain.
 To help reduce swelling and pain, you can also apply an ice pack to the area for 10-15 minutes at a time.

 Using a compression wrap or elastic bandage around the pulled muscle can also help reduce inflammation and swelling while protecting the muscle from further injury.
-If possible, you can also elevate the injury above your heart to reduce swelling and inflammation.
+If possible, you can also elevate the injured area above your heart to reduce swelling and inflammation.
 You can help keep your leg or hip elevated by using a pillow, blanket, or rolled towels to raise the affected area.

 Giving an injury enough time to heal properly is critical, especially if you want to avoid injury recurrence.
 Remember to take it slow and return to normal activities gradually.
 While you may feel better now, the time spent in recovery has likely reduced the strength and flexibility of your adductors.

-If you’re an athlete, practicing functional, sports-specific drills that focus on lower body training may also help you return to peak condition.
+If you’re an athlete, practicing functional, sports-specific drills focusing on lower body training may also help you return to peak condition.

 You can also give your recovery a boost with a few daily exercises demonstrated by Airrosti’s Travis Owens, DC.
 These simple exercises can help relieve pain associated with groin pulls while strengthening the adductors.